-The auditor also provides the those charged with governance3 with a statement that the auditor has complied with relevant ethical requirements regarding independence, and communicates with them all relationships and other matters that may reasonably be thought to bear on the auditor's independence, and where applicable, related safeguards.
+The auditor also provides those charged with governance with a statement that the auditor has complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on the auditor's independence, and where applicable, related safeguards.

-From the matters communicated with those charged with governance3, the auditor determines those matters that were of most significance in the audit of the financial report of the current period and are therefore the key audit matters.
+From the matters communicated with those charged with governance3, the auditor determines those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
 The auditor describes these matters in the auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, the auditor determines that a matter should not be communicated in the auditor's report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-[&]quot;Auditor" refers to an individual, a firm or an audit company. "the Entity/('s) refers to the entity whose financial report has been audited. "those charged with governance" refers to the person(s) or organisation(s) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
+"the Entity/('s) refers to the entity whose financial report has been audited "those charged with governance" refers to the person(s) or organisation(s) with responsibility for overseeing the strategic direction of the entity and obligations related to the accountability of the entity.
 This includes overseeing the financial reporting process.